Gas Supply and Storage

 Our Progress

 GB Energy is very conscious of projected gas shortages in south-east Australia later this decade.
-We are targeting delivery of first gas by winter2028.
-Gas storage will follow an estimated 12 months later.
+We are targeting delivery of first gas by late 2028.
+Gas storage will follow in 2029.

-• More information on this Program can be found here.
+More information about our Offshore Drilling activities can be found here.

 Key Approvals Granted